 Tuition and fees are incurred at the time of registration.
 Tuition is due in full within seven calendar days after the first class meeting.
-Benedictine University has partnered with Higher One to provide interest-free monthly payment plans through the TuitionPay Plan for those students seeking arrangements to balance their tuition payments over an extended period of time.
+Benedictine University offers interest-free monthly payment plans through MyBenU for those students seeking arrangements to balance their tuition payments over an extended period of time.

 A "Statement of Account" is generated and available on MyBenU once each month.
 This statement reflects only that activity which has taken place on your student account in the last billing cycle (similar to your checking/savings/credit card statements of account).
 Please note that payments are expected by the due date regardless of whether a statement is received.
-Please contact Student Accounts at (630) 829-6503 with any questions regarding your statement.
+Please contact the Business Office at (630) 829-6503 with any questions regarding your statement.

-Lisle Campus 2017-18
+Lisle Campus 2018-19

-Tuition and Fees\
+Tuition and Fees

+Traditional Undergraduate

+Full-Time Students (12-18 semester credit hours)

+Tuition: \$16,350

-Traditional Undergraduate Full-Time Students (12-18 semester credit hours) Tuition: \$16,200 Student Service Fee: \$750 Overload Tuition Fee (per credit hour over 18): Equal to semester hour part-time rate
+Student Service Fee: \$795

+Overload Tuition Fee (per credit hour over 18): Equal to semester hour part-time rate

-Part-Time Students (1-11 semester credit hours) Tuition (per credit hour): \$1,080
+Part-Time Students (1-11 semester credit hours)

+Tuition (per credit hour): \$1,090